vvvv666/greenfield-docs/src/docs/faq.md

 You can continue to receive rewards until the storage provider fully recovers your data or provides the service.

 ### How can I make my valuable data circulate?
-You can mirror your data and access permissions to the Binance Smart Chain network, and trade your data through various DApps and data trading platforms.
+You can mirror your data and access permissions to the BNB Smart Chain network, and trade your data through various DApps and data trading platforms.

 ### How long can the data uploaded to the testnet be saved?